nvikramraj/nvikramraj.github.io/_posts/2020-03-20-TicTacToe.md

 **Download/Clone full code** [here](https://github.com/nvikramraj/TicTacToe)

 ## To make the game we need to code up a few things :
-* The game board
+* The game board.
-* Choosing the winner
+* Choosing the winner.
-* Highlighting the winner
+* Highlighting the winner.
-* Getting inputs from the user
+* Getting inputs from the user .

 **Stuff to import before coding**